 More and more investors in Hong Kong are hearing about startups and learning how to invest in them.
-This is a big positive for entrepreneurs.
+This is a big, positive news for entrepreneurs.
 For so many years the local investors were only looking to put their money into real estate and financial products.

 So I do see times changing, and you can get in at the right time, network, and take your startup to the next level.

 Question From Someone Moving To Kowloon

 We get quite a few emails from readers on this post – and today highlighted one that had quite an extensive reply from our community member Andre, here’s Kevin:

 > hey ,.
 Thanks a lot for this.

 > kindly inform me if a salary of 3200$ in kowloon district would be enough